Observations and Recommendations About

 Compared to Edison, Franklin, Kettering, and other prolific inventors, I'm small stuff.
-But with a handful of patents and some experience at prototyping, manufacturing, and distribution in the modern era, I have learned a little bit that I am happy to pass along.
+But with a handful of patents and some experience at prototyping, manufacturing, and distribution in the modern era, I have learned a little bit that I am happy to pass along at no charge.

 This page includes the following topics: